Concluding Summer Book Club

 Hello friends!

-All of my little, in-between moments have been spent enjoying the last bits of summer, as I wandered my beloved marsh in celebration of Mary Oliver’s birthday (it was the 10th, and if you missed it, read some of her poetry to make up for it!) and grabbed early morning acai bowls with Alayna downtown.
+All of my little, in-between moments have been spent enjoying the last bits of the summer, as I wandered my beloved marsh in celebration of Mary Oliver’s birthday (it was the 10th, and if you missed it, read some of her poetry to make up for it!) and grabbed early morning acai bowls with Alayna downtown.

 I digress, however, as I am getting a bit ahead of myself and must first attend to the most pressing business- wrapping up our discussion of Pilgrim at Tinker Creek!
-Friends, I hope that this summer book club was as life-giving for you as it was for me.
+First and foremost, I hope that this summer book club was as life-giving for you as it was for me.
 I so enjoyed reading several chapters each week and then popping on here to chat about it with this bookish little community.
-Pilgrim itself was both beautiful and challenging, posturing me further in the direction of, to draw from The Rule of St. Benedict, ausculta- devotion, prayer, the act of paying attention.
-Dillard’s prose often felt like stepping out into the fresh, shining morning at 5:30 AM: while I generally appreciated where she guided me, there were moments when her observations felt uncomfortable and startling.
-But oh, what a gift everything about it was.
+Pilgrim itself was both beautiful and challenging, posturing me further in the direction of, to draw from The Rule of St. Benedict, ausculta- devotion, prayer, the act of paying attention.1 Dillard’s prose often felt like stepping out into the fresh, shining morning at 5:30 AM; while I generally appreciated where she guided me, there were moments when her observations were uncomfortable and startling.

 In regards to the final reading: Chapter Fifteen chronicles winter solstice’s arrival at Tinker Creek.
-Dillard’s prose here deeply resembles the mystical, haunting writing found in pieces like the Book of Revelation, or in the words of poets like the 13th century Persian poet Rumi.
+Dillard’s prose here deeply resembles the haunting writing found in the Book of Revelation, or in the words of poets like the 13th century Persian poet Rumi.
 She speaks about finding God through all of the “gaps” of the world and choosing between either ignoring the complexities of the world or seeing them.
-Meanwhile, the Afterward chronicles Dillard’s writing process for Pilgrim at Tinker Creek for the book’s twenty-fifth anniversary.
-She writes, “How does Pilgrim seem after twenty-five years?
-Above all, and salvifically, I hope, it seems bold.”
+Meanwhile, the Afterward chronicles Dillard’s writing process for Pilgrim at Tinker Creek for the book’s twenty-fifth anniversary.2 She writes, (emphasis mine):

-Dillard wrote in Holy the Firm, which I read during spring of this year, that “every day is a god.”
-I doubt that she is intending to be heretical.
-I doubt that her words are indeed heretical.
+Dillard wrote in Holy the Firm, which I read during spring of this year, that “every day is a god.”4 I doubt that she is intending to be heretical.
+And even more than that, I don’t think that her words are heretical.
 Perhaps she might even be right- perhaps this is a sentiment worth holding fast to, years and years after reading her work for the first time.
 Every day is a god.
-Sunsets can market the idea of a creator very well, sure, but what is one to do when our lives are marked by quiet desperation, crippling mental illness, and devastating news reports?
+Sunsets can market the idea of a creator very well, sure, but what is one to do when our lives are marked by quiet desperation, crippling mental illness, broken relationships, and devastating news reports?
 She never gives us any solutions to this.
-All that she tells us is this: every day is a God.
-The world is charged with divine fire- with complexity and emotion and beauty.
-The very least we can do is try to show up for a bit of it.

 Week 1: A Distinctly Untidy Faith

-“As a young teenager, it is said that she left church for good because of the ‘hypocrisy.’
+As a young teenager, it is said that she left church for good because of the “hypocrisy.”
 Pilgrim suggests that what Dillard and so many of us have experienced in the church is indeed hypocrisy, but what we witness in the natural world doesn’t have to be.
 After all, there is a difference between hypocrisy and duality- the coexistence, not imbalance, of two radically different states.
 Golden sunsets and the barren hallways of children’s hospitals.
 The canary that perches atop a globe and sings and the canary whose lungs fill with carbon monoxide.
-There is the rose of union and the blood of murder.
-There is beauty and tragedy, evil and goodness, hope and despair, and somehow, often without explanations, life as we know it marches on.
-Dillard rediscovers a church that extends beyond walls (perhaps, a church that could have never been present in walls in the first place) and that gives itself permission to be all things messy, confusing, and untidy.
-And thank goodness she is inviting us to join in on this discovery.”
+The rose of union and the blood of murder.
+In Dillard’s world, there is beauty and tragedy, evil and goodness, hope and despair, and somehow, without explanations, life marches on.
+Dillard rediscovers a church that extends beyond walls- perhaps, a church that could have never been present within walls in the first place- and that gives itself permission to be all things messy, confusing, and untidy.
+And thank goodness she is inviting us to join in on this discovery.

 Week 2: Christianity as Anti-Epiphany

-“Dillard ultimately seems to be telling us something like this: seek beauty, posture yourself towards compassion, and then put a stake in the ground and water whatever begins to bloom there.
-It might be deemed “Buddhist” for some, and for others it will be simply “spiritual.”
+Dillard ultimately seems to be telling us something like this: seek beauty, posture yourself towards compassion, and then put a stake in the ground and water whatever begins to bloom there.
+It might be deemed “Lutheran” for some, “Methodist” for another, and “Roman Catholic” for that one friend from college.
 Sometimes it will leave you with twenty annoyed DMs from Christians in your social media inbox, and sometimes it will mean taking a really long walk amongst the trees.
 Sometimes it will leave you tithing to places other than church, and more often than not it will leave you with courage.
-This is when shadow resolves into beauty- when we make peace with unknowing and lean into living within the paradoxes of the world.”
+This is when shadow resolves into beauty- when we make peace with unknowing and lean into living within the paradoxes of the world.

 Week 3: To Fall or to Dance

-“In addition to this, I think a good rule of thumb overall is to live your life like you are a character in a Studio Ghibli movie.
+In addition to this, I think a good rule of thumb overall is to live your life like you are a character in a Studio Ghibli movie.
 Because goodness, the Studio Ghibli cast of characters give us plenty of examples of cultivating wonder in their daily lives: tending to the garden, walking by the seaside with a friend, enjoying mouth-watering ramen after a long day.
 Being thoroughly alive isn’t just about the arbitrary, overarching narratives throughout our lives- it is about the everyday sort of magic, experiences that prompt nostalgia ten years later because you wish you had been more present in that sweet, sacred moment.
 And that is why Kiki’s Delivery Service could never just be described as the story of a witch who loses her ability to fly and then gets her powers back.
 To do so would be to miss the point of the movie entirely.
-Coming-of-age tales are rarely all about the transition from Point A to Point B- they are about the in-between, the messy, the not-yet, and the becoming.
-They are about life, in its complete fullness and messiness and overwhelming beauty.
-Kiki’s story is no different.”
+Coming-of-age tales are rarely just about the transition from Point A to Point B- they are about the in-between, the messy, the not-yet, and the becoming.
+They are about life, in its complete fullness and complexity and overwhelming beauty.
+Kiki’s story is no different.

 Week 4: Birthdays and Blue Horses

-“If a particular storyline is compelling to you, allow it to be compelling.
+If a particular storyline is compelling to you, allow it to be compelling.
 If you read romance novels at night or really enjoy watching Love is Blind, there is no need for you to repeatedly feel bad about loving what you love.
 When something compels us, I think that it deserves both our undivided attention and also our hesitancy in immediately belittling it.
-Just because your favorite book wasn’t written by Proust or Tolstoy doesn’t mean it isn’t enchanting, or transformative for you.
+Just because your favorite book wasn’t written by Proust or Tolstoy doesn’t mean it isn’t transformative.
 If your favorite movies aren’t foreign films or A24 movies, that doesn’t mean you aren’t an interesting person.
-I think that part of being human is inheriting the duty of learning to delight in things- looking beauty straight in the eye and accepting it for all of its mystery.”
+I think that part of being human is inheriting the duty of learning to delight in things- looking beauty straight in the eye and accepting it for all of its mystery.

 Week 5: From Certainty to Mystery

-“It is in our nature to want to be comfortable- to sit securely inside the set of beliefs that are best serving us, whether that be a lifestyle decision, religion, movie preference, or political opinion.
+It is in our nature to want to be comfortable- to sit securely inside the set of beliefs that are best serving us, whether that be a lifestyle decision, religion, or political opinion.
 Dillard knows that these frameworks will always come crashing down eventually, though, and that is what I believe she is getting at as she elusively describes moths mating and gooseneck barnacles.
 Why?
 Because we are human, and the longer we spend trying to remain fixed and unchanging in anything, the more likely it is that questions and doubts are bubbling beneath the surface, begging to be explored.
-Somewhere deep in our bones we know that it is okay to not know how to reconcile things, and yet we persist in trying anyway, again and again.”
+Somewhere deep in our bones we know that it is okay to not know how to reconcile things, and yet we persist in trying anyway.

 Week 6: Learning How to Die

-“Learning how to die is necessary, soul-staining work.
+Learning how to die is necessary, soul-staining work.
 It equips us with courage and compassion, drawing us closer in relationship with our family and friends and offering us the opportunity to remember the dead through the work of the living.
 It helps us to identify the everyday instances of death in our lives.
 Death inevitably carries with it so much pain, tragedy, and grief, and that isn’t something we should try to escape.
 Accepting our own mortality is necessary because it better equips us to handle all of the emotions that death can bring.
+This is the most hopeful story that we can tell about the world around us: remember death.
+Memento mori.
+We are all going to die.
+We are all going to die, but that was never the truest thing about the world and never will be.

-Week Seven: Architecture of Community
+Week 7: Architecture of Community

-“Dillard’s vision of community, as evident from this paragraph, is not necessarily about complete and total isolation from the people around her.
+Dillard’s vision of community, as evident from this paragraph, is not necessarily about complete and total isolation from the people around her.
 It’s also not about trying to adhere perfectly to any ever-extensive list of what is acceptable and what isn’t.
 Rather, it is about making a home in the world, and knowing that God can be found here, with us, too.
 Marketing God as accessible only to a specific kind of person (straight, white, heterosexual men) at a specific kind of place (the American evangelical church) loses so much of who God is and what the Incarnation really means for us.
 We don’t have to deny the truest parts of ourselves in order to become closer to God, or to experience the depth of Christian community.
 God loves us for all that we are and all that we are not.
-Isn’t that what being in community means: to feel safe being honest about who we are, what we love, and the God that is greater than our imagination?”
+Isn’t that what being in community means: to feel safe being honest about who we are, what we love, and the God that is greater than our imagination?

 Here are the (final!) discussion questions from this week’s reading to chat about in the comments, if you so desire!